Book Appointment Now

 How Do You Verify a Bariatric Surgeon’s Credentials in Mexico?

-You can verify credentials by requesting documentation directly.
+You verify a bariatric surgeon’s credentials by requesting documentation directly.
 Reputable surgeons welcome these inquiries.
+Use the checklist below before you choose.

 What Should Your Verification Checklist Include?